New York Creepy December 23, 2022

 Although the small town of Tahawus is actually no longer

-Tahawus, you'll still always hear our residents refer to this place by that name.
+, you'll still always hear our residents refer to this place by that name.
 The actual town was moved to the village of Newcomb years ago and has been abandoned twice throughout its history.
 Today the town has been left to wither away amongst the Adirondack mountains, where some visitors even claim you can find the ghost of a man named David Henderson riding through the area on his horse.
 With many standing structures still existing and remnants of the town's mining culture to be found about the town, we highly recommend making a visit to Tahawus.

 8. And there's even several towns that have been sunken, left to hide underneath unsuspecting bodies of water.

 One of the most well-known sunken towns in New York was ironically named

 .
 Now sitting below the surface of the Nerversink Reservoir, the small town was submerged back in 1953.
 Once home to roughly 2,000 residents who were upset over the decision to sink their land, now you can only view what is left of the sunken town by driving along Route 55 in the Catskills.
 It is just a reservoir now, but who knows what intriguing remains lurk below the surface?

 9. Speaking of creepy bodies of water, let's take the time to acknowledge that New York has a couple of very haunted lakes.

 You may have heard about Long Island's unusual local legends revolving around